How To Links:

 Cut a CX44 panel to fit into the rail.

+At a table saw dado a cut into the panel deep enough to encapsulate the top of the rail into the CX 44 panel.
 You may need to cut the face off of the fill in piece to fit snuggly and full support the full panel with the dado cut.

 Additional modification to the panel may be neccessary.
 Here we removed a 1/2" square to fit over square tube corner.